P.D. Soros Fellowship for New Americans

 Fellowship awarded to support work towards a JD in Law at Yale University

-During law school, she worked at the Center for Climate Integrity, the Climate Litigation Network and EarthRights International.
-Camila also co-founded Law Students for Climate Accountability, a national law student-led movement pushing the legal industry to phase out fossil fuel representation and support a just, livable future.
-After law school, she served as a term law clerk to Justice Steven D. Ecker of the Connecticut Supreme Court.
+Professor Bustos is a graduate from Yale Law School, where she received the Francis Wayland Prize and was a Switzer Foundation Fellow and a Paul & Daisy Soros Fellow.
+During law school, she worked at the Center for Climate Integrity, the Climate Litigation Network, and EarthRights International.
+Professor Bustos also co-founded Law Students for Climate Accountability, a national law student-led movement pushing the legal industry to phase out fossil fuel representation and support a just, livable future.
+Prior to law school, she worked as a human rights researcher at the Center for the Study of Law, Justice, and Society (Dejusticia) in Colombia.

 Education